-Low current draw.
+Lowest current draw in industry.
 The M21 wireless modems draw less than 90mA in the receive mode.

 The M21 is a Modbus Gateway, to send MODBUS messages to remote devices.

 Wide input voltage with high-efficiency switching voltage regulator.

 Packetized AND Streaming Data.
 Integrated Packetized data protocol with error correction and built-in Streaming Real-Time operation.
 User selectable.